Classic movies and TV shows always feature 555 phone numbers. Check out some of the most iconic 555 numbers in pop culture history.

 He definitely tainted it for me.
 Pulled back the whole curtain.
 I’m beginning to suspect that, when Kelly started kinda liking him, Gorbechav wasn’t really saying “Way to go, Screech” like the subtitles claim.)

 This comes from the most uncomfortable scene in Swingers — and that’s really saying something.
 When Mikey leaves a series of messages on a woman’s answering machine, he repeatedly mentions this 555 number.

 I think this scene may have been what scared me off of leaving voicemails in my dating life.

 7 | Bruce Almighty – God’s number, 555-0123 (eventually)

 I did not like Bruce Almighty at all — I felt they took a can’t-miss comedy premise and missed badly — but the story of the 555 number in the movie is an interesting one.

-So, for the DVD and TV versions of the movie, the number was changed to the ultra-generic 555-0123 — to keep the 776-2323s of the world from periodic harassment.
+So, for the DVD and TV versions of the movie, they changed the number to the ultra-generic 555-0123.
+This is to keep the 776-2323s of the world from periodic harassment.